• Discounts and special offers

 For one thing, without government action to shore up the program's finances, the possibility of Social Security benefit cuts is very real, with or without this bill.
 It's up to the politicians to do something about it.

-Putting money into retirement plans like a 401(k) or IRA can give you some peace of mind knowing you'll have money available to you outside of Social Security.
+Putting more money into retirement plans like a 401(k) or IRA is one way Americans can help themselves later in life and potentially decrease dependency on Social Security.
+It can give you some peace of mind knowing you'll have money available to you outside of government benefits.

 Meet your retirement goals effortlessly